hemanth850/CompanyDatabase/README.md

 1. Execute all the files in Creating Tables Folder
 2. Execute the file in Insert Folder
 3. Display Folder gives various clauses to displaying the table (only simple SELECT command)
-4. Functions Folder gives various clauses of functions you can use in MySQL (coming soon)
+4. Functions Folder gives various clauses of functions you can use in MySQL
 5. Wildcards (coming soon)